CS506/fall2016-group2/documents/Requirements/NotCompleteRequirements.md

 Posts can be shared anonymously. __High Priority__

-I would like to use my facebook account to login. __High Priority__

-I would like to use my facebook account to signup. __High Priority__

 There is a profile page for each user. __Medium Priority__

 The user profile page shows their username and an email. __Medium Priority__